zrm99/Odalium/README.md

 I had created basic authentication with a register/login page with MongoDB and Mongoose.
 After contemplating for a while I decided to migrate databases and attempt PostgreSQL.

+I am still very new to github, so you may see some very strange mistakes from me early on.
+Please forgive me as I get accustomed to using git and github.

 The way the current website is structured is that once you register for a profile, you have access to a custom pseudo-anonymous profile that allows you to post in the public domain, located by pressing the "browser" button.